Think you’re ready to buy an apartment in Paris? Before you take the plunge, you might want to take this quiz:

 - Paris Property Group: Information, properties

 - Vingt Paris: This is the agency that fell into my lap—very knowledgeable

 - 56 Paris: Many upscale apartments in desirable areas

 A Few Apartment Rental Sites (In English)

 Try out the life and a few neighborhoods before you settle down.
+(Some of these sites only rent by the month.)
 Note: I don’t recommend AirBnB in Paris.
 Owners know what their properties are worth and there are no breaks—no matter how dumpy the place is.
 And, as you are dealing direct with owners, many of whom don’t speak English, if there is a problem, you might not get the level of service for the price.

 - Adrian Leeds Group: Quality rentals and really great service.
 I’ve used them.

 - Book-a-Flat: Nearly 2000 properties for every taste and area.
 Very nice properties.
 Good service but mostly longer term rentals.
 There are fees.